DevMajed/Analog-Electronics/COMMON EMITTER AMPLIFIER/README.md

 <img width="502" alt="image" src="https://user-images.githubusercontent.com/66625688/84605272-26445400-ae6a-11ea-8731-ceae512c125b.png">

+# Method
+"This is copied from my report when i did the lab as a sophomore"

 In the first part of the lab, the circuit in figure 1 was built. \
 The DC voltage was adjusted while the AC input is off, until the output is 8V. \